What is there to do in the Dandenong Ranges?

-Stunning spring colours as well as autumn foliage, the Rhododendron Gardens provide walking tracks, a small lake, views and picnic areas.
+Stunning spring colours as well as autumn foliage.
+Formerly known as the National Rhododendron Gardens, the Dandenong Ranges Botanic Gardens provide walking tracks, a small lake, views and picnic areas.
 Lyrebirds will often be seen scratching around, seemingly oblivious to visitors.

-Lovely walking tracks, as well as a pretty ornamental lake, make this a popular destination.
+Lovely walking tracks, as well as a pretty ornamental lake, makes Emerald Lake Park a popular destination.
 Puffing Billy Steam Train stops nearby and paddle boats can be hired.
-Superb autumn colours, miniature railway, swimming pool and a cafe.
+Superb autumn colours, miniature railway, a swimming pool and a cafe.

 Set in the beautiful and historic Nobelius Heritage Park, Emerald Museum is a local history museum and archive.

 The Museum tells the story of Emerald’s colourful past through displays of memorabilia, photographs and documents dating from early aboriginal occupation to the present day.

 Emerald Museum houses and selectively displays approximately 2,000 photographs, 600 memorabilia, documentary records, including contemporary records and family histories relevant to the economic, social and environmental history of the Emerald district.
 See the Gallery for a small sample from the collection.

 Brilliant fun for all the family.
 The Trees Adventure Park is set in the Glen Harrow Gardens, Belgrave.
 To say it is a stunning setting would be a massive understatement!

 SkyHigh, Mt Dandenong – Views & Maze